pinterest/ktlint/documentation/release-latest/docs/install/cli.md

 ### Miscellaneous flags and commands

+`-a` or `--android`: Turn on Android Kotlin Style Guide compatibility.
+This flag is most likely to be removed in a future version.
+Use [`.editorconfig ktlint_code_style`](../../rules/configuration-ktlint/#code-style).

 `--color` and `--color-name=<colorName>`: Make output colorful and optionally set the color name to use.

 `--disabled_rules=<disabledRules>`: A comma-separated list of rules to globally disable.
 To disable the standard ktlint rule-set use `--disabled_rules=standard`.
 This flag is most likely to be removed in a future version.
 Use [`.editorconfig disabled_rules`](../../rules/configuration-ktlint/#disabled-rules).